HomeBuild toolsCreate a toolkit

 [worker.config]

-id = "arithmetic-worker" # Choose a unique ID
+id = "demo-worker" # Choose a unique ID

 [worker.local_source]

-packages = ["."] # Path to your toolkit directory
+packages = ["./arithmetic"] # Path to your toolkit directory

 arcade deploy